emmaimade/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that lisk all files in the current, parent and /boot directories A script that prints the type of the file named iamafile Create a symbolic link to /bin/ls
+Create a script that copies all the HTML files from the current working directory to the parent directory